yashas-yeet/solar_projection_using_xgboost/readme.md

 ## 📌 What is this?

-Predicting how much power a solar farm will generate is usually done with basic physics math ($Sunlight \times Area \times Efficiency$).
-But real life is messy.
-Panels suffer from thermal heat-soak, and inverters occasionally drop out.
+If you want to accurately predict how much power a solar farm will generate, you usually need expensive, on-site weather stations.
+Free satellite weather data exists, but it's too coarse—a 10km satellite grid can't see the specific cloud shading your 5-meter solar panel.

+This desktop app fixes that.
+It's a machine learning pipeline that uses **XGBoost** to act as a "Virtual Sensor."
+It takes low-res satellite data, engineers some clever features (like thermal lag and scattered light), and trains an AI to predict power output with the accuracy of expensive ground sensors.

-This is a desktop app I built to test whether a machine learning model (**XGBoost**) can outperform standard math by learning those hardware quirks.
-I validated the system using 15 years of telemetry data from the BP Solar Site 12 (5.1kW) array at the Desert Knowledge Australia Solar Centre (DKASC).
+Built and validated using 15 years of real telemetry data from the **BP Solar Site 12 (5.1kW)** array at the Desert Knowledge Australia Solar Centre (DKASC).

 ---

 ## ⚡ The Results

-Here is how the two models stacked up against each other:
+Standard math equations using satellite data are pretty terrible at this (hitting around 46% accuracy because of timezone mismatches and missing localized data).
+By feeding advanced satellite features into XGBoost, we pushed that accuracy to **93.3%**—getting incredibly close to the theoretical limit of having an actual physical sensor on the roof.

 | Metric | Basic Math (Physics) | XGBoost (AI) | Improvement |
 | :--- | :--- | :--- | :--- |